Internet-Person-IP/katacoda-scenarios/code/step5.md

 Now you realized that you needed some CI/CD for building your application.
 You look at the service called CloudBuild which seems to be a serverless CI/CD tool that you can leverage and works pretty smoothly with GKE since it is a google provided service.

-**The first thing you need to do is to connect the Repo to CloudBuild.
-This is done through the settings and enables us to actually connect to the Repo.**
+The first thing you need to do is to connect the Repo to CloudBuild.

+**This is done through the settings and enables us to actually connect to the Repo.**
+**You need to go to your CloudBuild settings in the console.**
+**You go to the console, Click Triggers and click connect Repo** **Once you are there connect to the Repo that you created earlier**

+Next you need to enable GKE in CloudBuild.
-You realize that you have no understanding of the CI/CD workflow for a Kubernetes cluster.
+**Go to Settings on Cloud Build and enable Kubernetes Engine** You realize that you have no understanding of the CI/CD workflow for a Kubernetes cluster.
 You start looking around leveraging Google, StackOverflow, and your small faith in a higher being and start to understand that the CI/CD flow can be described however you want it.
 It is unique to each environment and there is no clear universal perfect way to do it.
 The only thing that CI/CD pipeline needs to do is test and deploy.

 You start reading more and realize that when you use a container you often have to push builds to something called a container registry and then the Kubernetes cluster will pull the latest build from that container registry.
 Essentially, in our pipeline we need to: